wq/wq/docs/overview/setup.md

 ## II.
 Define your Data Model

-wq does not come with a canned data model by default.
-This makes it extremely flexible to adapt to a variety of project workflows, but means you need to think a bit about how you want to structure your data before continuing.
-The data schema you define will be used to create one or more database tables as well as the HTML forms for entering data.
+To help get started, wq provides a simple survey schema with Observation and Category models.
+This can (and usually should) be replaced with a custom schema specific to your project needs.  wq is extremely flexible to adapt to a variety of project workflows, but you may need to think a bit about how you want to structure your data before continuing.
+Once defined, the data schema will be used to automatically generate database tables as well as the forms for entering data.

 See the following for more information on defining a data schema: